 Setting and achieving goals is every business's core – or at least it should be.
 As a small business owner, you need to be constantly aware of how effective your activities are, be it marketing, accounting, or projects.
 There are several quantifiable ways to tell whether your sales are increasing or how good your cash flow is.
 However, when measuring employee productivity, there is no obvious way to evaluate the effectiveness of their work.
 So, a frequent question in the minds of team leaders is the following.
 "How will I decide if my employees are using their skill sets to the fullest to achieve the company goals?".
 If you, too, are wondering how to evaluate employee performance, here you'll find all the metrics and key performance indicators for employee evaluation!

 What is a KPI (Key Performance Indicator)?

-There are a number of metrics to keep track of employee productivity and better manage your teams, depending on your needs and the nature of your work.
+A KPI is a way to measure employee performance in the workplace.
+There are several metrics to keep track of employee productivity and better manage your teams, depending on your needs and the nature of your work.

-Why use KPIS for employee evaluation
+Why use KPIs for employee evaluation